CosmWasm/cosmwasm-verify/README.md

 pre-defined rules.
 Here are a set of conventions required for CosmWasm Verify to work.

+### The builder

-1. The builder is a docker image that works out of the box with `docker run <builder>`
+1. The builder is a docker image that works out of the box with `docker run <builder>`.
+1. The builder docker image contains at least two name components (organization and name) and does not exceed a length of 128 ASCII chars.<sup>[1]</sup>
+1. The builder takes a volume mounted at `/code` which is the root of the code to be built.
-2. The builder must create a `contract.wasm` in the current directory
+1. The builder must create a `contract.wasm` in the current directory.

+### Others

-3. The source URL points to an optionally compressed tar archive that includes a single top directory which.
+1. The source URL points to an optionally compressed tar archive that includes a single top directory which.
-4. All checksums are lower hex encoded SHA-256 hashes
+1. All checksums are lower hex encoded SHA-256 hashes

+<sup>[1]</sup> This is enforced by the blockchain, not CosmWasm Verify.

 ## Requirements